 There are several payment options available.
-If you choose the 12-month PPC, you can pay for this by 10 monthly direct debit instalments.
+If you choose the 12-month PPC, you can pay for this upfront, or by 10 monthly direct debit instalments.

 How to apply for a PPC

-Check if you're entitled to free prescriptions before you apply for your PPC.
+Check if you're entitled to free prescriptions before you apply for a PPC.

 If you prefer talking to someone, you can call the PPC order line on 0300 330 1341.
-Again, your certificate is valid from the day you make the phone call, unless you request otherwise.
+Your certificate will be valid from the day you make the phone call, unless you request otherwise.

-You can receive a digital certificate if you provide an email address, or your certificate will arrive by post.
+You can receive your certificate details by email if you provide an email address, print them at the end of your online application, or receive the details by post.

-Although the PPC is valid from the day of your application (unless otherwise requested), it may take a couple of days for you to receive your certificate in the post.
-If you pay prescription charges while waiting for it to arrive, you can get a refund as long as you get an NHS refund form (FP57) when you pay.
+Although a PPC is valid from the day of your application (unless otherwise requested), it may take a couple of days to receive the details of your certificate by post.
+If you pay prescription charges while you're waiting for the details to arrive, you can get a refund, as long as you get an NHS refund form (FP57) when you pay.

 Some pharmacies may be able to sell you a PPC.
-You won't be able to pay by direct debit if you buy one at a pharmacy.
+You will not be able to pay by direct debit if you buy a PPC at a pharmacy.

-Remember to apply for a new PPC in good time, otherwise you'll have to pay full prescription charges if it runs out.
+Remember to apply for a new PPC in plenty of time, otherwise you'll have to pay full prescription charges if it expires.

 It's important that you do not use your certificate after it expires.
 The NHSBSA checks that patients who claim for free NHS prescriptions are entitled to the exemption they have declared.

-If you have to pay for prescriptions while you're waiting for a new PPC and need to apply for a refund, ask the pharmacist for an NHS receipt (FP57) so you can claim back the costs.
+If you have to pay for prescriptions while you're waiting for details about a new PPC and need to apply for a refund, ask the pharmacist for an NHS receipt (FP57) so you can claim back the cost.
 Your PPC must cover the date you paid the prescription charge.

 You can claim for the refund of prescription charges up to 3 months after paying.
 The FP57 explains what to do.